fpelliccioni/tempmd/english-details.md

 These commercial plans, which will be notified on time, will not interfere in any way with our open-source philosophy.
 Our flagship product, Knuth, will continue to be open to the world, always.

 Our emphasis is on performance, not only on the products and services offered but also on the way we operate.
+Our socio-political principles and operational methodologies distance us from bureaucratic and slow response organizations.
+We strive for processes that can be deconstructed into simple units, processes easy to understand, and productive output.

 # 11. Team

 While Knuth may seem like a newcomer to the node implementations scene, this is only a superficial impression.
 Going deeper, the technological lineage of which Knuth is part becomes evident.
-Knuth is a direct descendant of Bitprim node, which in turn, is a descendant of Libbitcoin, created in 2011, being the second full implementation of the Bitcoin protocol, after the original client, created in 2011.
-Although there are considerable differences between Knuth and its predecessors, the former attempts to get the most out of its genetic memory —in a manner of speaking— embedded in its code.
+Knuth is a direct descendant of Bitprim node, which in turn, is a descendant of Libbitcoin, created in 2011, being the second full implementation of the Bitcoin protocol, after the original client.
+Although there are considerable differences between Knuth and its predecessors, the former attempts to get the most out of its genetic memory—in a manner of speaking—embedded in its code.

-The team is formed by people with two main backgrounds, software development, and corporate business, in both cases with vast experience.
+The team is formed by people with two main backgrounds—software development, and corporate business—in both cases, with vast experience.
 To date, the team is both lean and functional, with the explicit intention of gaining speed and expedition without compromising robustness.

 For more information regarding our team, check out our website at [kth.cash/team](http://kth.cash/team).